Garage Floor Epoxy Installers in Vancouver, BC

 Finish Options

 Most clients want a finish that looks intentional, hides daily dust, and stays easy to maintain.
-We typically recommend one of these three directions depending on style, traffic, and how you use the space.
+We typically recommend one of these three directions depending on style, traffic, and how you use the garage.

 Full flake broadcast (most popular)